javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-expressions-arrows/article.md

 The code looks kind of too simple, right?
 Why would anyone need such `ask`?

-...It turns out that in the browser such functions are very required, the minor difference is that they ask not with a simple `confirm`, but output a much richer looking question window.
+...It turns out that in the browser (and on the server-side in some cases) such functions are quite popular.
+The major difference between a real-life implementation and the example above is that real-life functions use more complex ways to interact with the user than a simple `confirm`.
+In the browser such a function usually draws a nice-looking question window.
 But that's another story.

+The arguments of `ask` are called *callback functions* or just *callbacks*.
+The idea is that we pass the functions and expect them to be "called back" in certain circumstances.

+So, `showOk` becomes the callback for the "yes" answer and `showCancel` -- for the "no" answer.

-Right now let's see how we can write the same much shorter:
+We can use Function Expressions to write the same much shorter:

 ```js run no-beautify
 function ask(question, yes, no) {